Hallockville Museum Farm

 REGISTRATION

-Registration is on a first-come, first-served basis.
+Registration and is on a first come-first served basis.
 All registrations must be done using Jumbula.com (accessible from Hallockville.org ); telephone, mail-in, or in-person registrations will not be accepted.
+The Jumbula site is used to:

 HEALTH INFORMATION